xblku/my-deploy-scripts/snippets/secret-rotation-job.md

 # secret rotation job

-Captured 2024-12-05.
+Captured 2025-06-23.

-Context: readiness probe fired before migrations finished.
+Context: the runner image rebuilt from scratch on every job.